Opinion | Internet companies shouldn’t leave Russia. They shouldn’t become its tools, either.

 This push and pull explains why Russia has banned Facebook but not, so far, the company’s properties more widely used in that country: Instagram and WhatsApp.
 The state wants these services to continue to exist, but only on its own terms.
 Booting out Facebook is a way of intimidating TikTok, Twitter, Google’s YouTube and more into complying with escalating demands from regulator Roskomnadzor — to stop fact-checking, say, or to stop showing “false” pro-Ukrainian ads.
 The platforms shouldn’t buckle to the pressure, but neither should they abandon Russia altogether.
 Instead, they should do all they can to prevent their abuse, whether that means banning Russian state-run media worldwide or disciplining authorities’ other accounts for spreading dangerous disinformation.

 Already, however, some firms have pulled away.
 Most alarmingly, Cogent Communications, a leading carrier of Internet data internationally, cut ties with its Russian clients, thereby crushing a bit of the Web’s backbone.
-The move, the company says, was necessary to prevent its networks from being harnessed by Russia for cyberattacks and other nefariousness — but the decision nonetheless threatens to cut the citizenry off from the outside world.
+(On Tuesday, a second major carrier, Lumen, did the same.)
+The move, Cogent says, was necessary to prevent its networks from being harnessed by Russia for cyberattacks and other nefariousness — but the decision nonetheless threatens to cut the citizenry off from the outside world.
 TikTok recently announced that it would suspend the posting of video from Russia in response to the nation’s “fake” news law, saying in a statement that it had “no choice.”

 There is a choice.
 Maintaining a presence in Russia while standing up for civil liberties will be difficult to do at all and impossible to do perfectly.
 Certainly, it will require resisting censorious dictates and flouting unjust laws.
 This reality holds true in Russia today; it should also be true in other countries whose leaders seek to exploit the open Web.
 The penalty for taking a stand might well be exile.
 But at least then the abusers will be responsible for depriving their people of the 21st century’s most essential tools — and have to answer for it.